 This tutorial will help you become familiar with the process of getting a new product into the IMVU Catalog.

-STEP ONE: Open up Create Mode
+Open up Create Mode

 To get to Create Mode, click on the

 button located on your IMVU main page.
 You may have to click on one of the navigation arrows on the right or left to find it.

 Every time you create a new product you need to